An SMB advisory board is simply a group of experts who provide non-binding advice to the business owner and management.

 Term of membership ensures that the size of the advisory board remains efficient and manageable.
 It also allows for flexibility to reflect the changing business requirements.

-Advisory board members receive compensation for committing to their positions.
+Members of the board should receive compensation for committing to their positions.
 Being paid incentivises them to provide quality advice and take requests for help seriously.
 Also, it reflects the business arrangement they have with the company.

 In rare cases, there may be members who provide gratuitous services.